 Applicant owes MPHA money, except upon documentation that the debt is barred by the applicable statute of limitations or was previously discharged in bankruptcy.

-Applicants whose initial NCIC report indicates a criminal history shall be fingerprinted by MPHA.
+MPHA will screen for criminal history and an applicant may be fingerprinted.
 Before making a decision regarding admission, MPHA will provide a copy of the criminal records to the applicant.
 The applicant will have an opportunity to contest the accuracy and relevance of the records, before MPHA makes a decision, as discussed in Appendix for Applicant Screening Criteria Guidelines.

 Except as allowed by MPHA’s VAWA Policy and F. below, applicants may not remove a member of the household from the application solely to avoid the denial of the application.
 See MPHA VAWA Policy.